 We all know the facts about cybersecurity.
-Here and there, we’ve talked about them.
+Here and there, we've talked about them.
 Rising attacks and rising consequences.
 Companies have long tried to change human behaviors to reduce the risk.
-Still, no matter how many training, sanctions, name, and shaming (flogging?) are in place, in 2021, the human factor was responsible for 93% of successful attacks.
+Still, no matter how much training, sanctions, name, and shaming (flogging?) are in place, in 2021, the human factor was responsible for 93% of successful attacks.

 So, how can we change mentalities, this gathering of beliefs and habits, and thus behaviors?